stal86/NFT-minter-on-base-network/README.md

 # 🎨 Simple NFT Minter on Base

-A user-friendly Streamlit web app to mint NFTs on the Base blockchain with IPFS metadata storage via Pinata.
+A user-friendly Streamlit web app to mint NFTs on the Base network with IPFS metadata storage via Pinata.

 ## ✨ Features